Subatomic Physics Major Resources Support program

 Review procedures

 SAP-MRS grant applications are reviewed by the Subatomic Physics Evaluation Section.
-No external input is usually sought, however the Section may request expert input from individual referees, if necessary.
-For any application requesting an average of $1,000,000 per year or more, the Subatomic Physics Evaluation Section may also receive input from an expert ad-hoc committee that would perform an evaluation and review of the application.
+No external input is sought, however the Section may request expert input from individual reviewers, if necessary.
+For any application requesting an average of $1,000,000 per year or more, the Section may also receive input from an expert ad-hoc committee that would perform an evaluation and review of the application.
 NSERC reserves the right to perform an evaluation and review of any subatomic physics resource, even for requests that are less than an average of $1,000,000 per year.
-Resources may be invited to make a presentation during the Large Project Day held every year by the Section.

 The Subatomic Physics Evaluation Section makes the conclusive recommendation to NSERC on any grant application to the SAP-MRS program.